jpeggdev/personal/CREATE-TASKLIST.md

-CREATE-TASKLIST.MD

----
-description:
+### description: To guide an AI assistant in creating a detailed, step-by-step task list in Markdown format based on an existing Product Requirements Document (PRD).
+The task list should guide a developer through implementation.
-globs:
+### globs:
-alwaysApply: false
+### alwaysApply: false
----

 # Rule: Generating a Task List from a PRD

 ## Goal